-Historically, the recreational sector in the Gulf has not landed its sector allocation of the king mackerel stock ACL (currently 68%), while the commercial sector has either met or exceeded its 32% allocation of the stock ACL.
-In an effort to manage Gulf king mackerel such that the maximum benefit of the resource is harvested without harming the population, the Councils have decided to evaluate sharing of allocation between the recreational and commercial sectors of Gulf king mackerel.
+Historically, the recreational sector in the Gulf has not landed its sector allocation of the king mackerel ACL (currently 68%), while the commercial sector has either met or exceeded its allocation (32%).
+In an effort to manage Gulf king mackerel such that the maximum benefit of the resource is extracted without harming the population, the Councils have decided to evaluate sharing of allocation between the recreational and commercial sectors of Gulf king mackerel.